Oracle NVL2 Function

 Summary #

-• Use the Oracle NVL2() function to substitute NULL with different options.
+• Use the Oracle NVL2() function to return different values depending on whether an expression is NULL or not.

 Was this tutorial helpful?